euc-dev/euc-dev.github.io/CONTRIBUTING.md

 ### Staying In Sync With Upstream

-When your branch gets out of sync with the tenthirtyam/main branch, use the following to update:
+When your branch gets out of sync with the remote main branch, use the following to update:

 ``` shell
 git checkout my-new-feature